baylon-obinna/three-tier-architecture-demo/README.md

 After installing the AWS CLI, I recommend that you also configure it.
 For more information, see Quick configuration with aws configure in the AWS Command Line Interface User Guide. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config

 Setup EKS:
-Check eks file to see commands to install eks,setup oidc-IAM,alb configuration and EBS-CSI driver.
+Check EKS file to see commands to install EKS,setup oidc-IAM,alb configuration and EBS-CSI driver.

 DEPLOYING APP ON KUBERNETES USING HELM
 Create a namespace and install using helm, helm will make use of the chart.yaml file to get all pods up and running,refer to EKS/helm for commands.